neoats/s.o.l.i.d/Readme.md

--Here are examples of solid principles.
--Each serves a different purpose.
+Here are examples of solid principles.Each serves a different purpose.